CyberAgent

-CyberAgent Inc. (株式会社サイバーエージェント, Kabushiki-gaisha Saibāējento) is a Japanese digital advertising company, which was founded in 1998 by Susumu Fujita and headquartered in Shibuya, Tokyo.
+CyberAgent Inc. (株式会社サイバーエージェント, Kabushiki-gaisha Saibāējento) is a Japanese entertainment conglomerate, which was founded in 1998 by Susumu Fujita and headquartered in Shibuya, Tokyo.
 It is owned by Susumu Fujita with 20.50% interest; Fujita is the representative director, while Yusuke Hidaka is the executive vice president.

 CyberAgent is listed on the Tokyo Stock Exchange and is a constituent of the Nikkei 225 since 2000.

+History

+Susumu Fujita, who was an employee of the staffing company Intelligence (later Persol Career), founded the company in March 1998 with Yusuke Hidaka, supported by Yasuhide Uno, the founder of Persol Career.
+In July 1998, due to strong sales of Value Click, the company launched the click-guaranteed banner ad service "CyberClick" in collaboration with On The Edge, entering the internet advertising business.
+In 2000, the company was list on the Tokyo Stock Exchange, establishing a South Korean subsidiary, and focused on advertising business.

+Ameba was established in September 2004.
+By 2008, the number of users had grown substantially, reaching 13.28 million in May.
+Nielsen//NetRatings attributed this in part to the number of popular celebrity blogs on the platform.
+Server upgrades were performed in 2007 and 2008 to account for the increase in traffic.

+In April 2006, formed a strategic alliance with NTV Football Club Co., Ltd., which operates Tokyo Verdy 1969, which had a uniform sponsorship contract with the previous year, acquiring 48.1% of the club's issued shares, becoming the largest shareholder after Nippon Television Network as the largest shareholder until its withdrawal in January 2008.

+Cygames was established May 9, 2011, a Japanese web services company.
+In 2012, DeNA purchased a 24% stake in Cygames.
+Shortly thereafter, the studio was chosen by Game Developer (formerly Gamasutra) as one of the top ten game developers of the year.
+In June 2012, Cygames founded CyDesignation, a company specialized in Design, Illustration, Game planning and Game development.

 In 2016, it established a live streaming service called Fresh Live.
 On April 1, 2016 it was transferred to CyberAgent subsidiary AbemaTV and its name was changed to AbemaTV Fresh!, and on June 26, 2018 its name was changed to Fresh Live.
 Termination of the service began on February 12, 2019, when the creation of new channels, in addition to archiving and other functions, was disabled for most channels.
 Complete closure of the service on November 30, 2020, was announced on October 9, 2020.
 Since 2019, CyberAgent integrated the service with Openrec.tv, another live streaming service operated by CyberAgent subsidiary CyberZ, and some channels migrated to that service.